lauralex/Cpp-Experiments/README.md

 My little C++ experiments

 ## Info
-The projects are focused on measuring performance with little C++ experiments
+The projects focus on measuring performance with little C++ experiments